apache/skywalking/docs/en/setup/backend/grpc-ssl.md

 For OAP communication we are currently using gRPC, a multi-platform RPC framework that uses protocol buffers for message serialization.
 The nice part about gRPC is that it promotes the use of SSL/TLS to authenticate and encrypt exchanges.
-Now OAP support to enable SSL transportation for gRPC receivers.
+Now OAP supports to enable SSL transportation for gRPC receivers.

 You can follow below steps to enable this feature